 Do you like shopping somewhere?
 Don’t forget you can call a potential store as well and ask if they are hiring for the holidays.

-The next criteria I looked at was the typical store hours and if their holidays hours were listed.
+The next criteria I looked at were the typical store hours and if their holiday hours were listed.

 Finally, I looked at where the job was located and what my commute would be in terms of time and gas.

 I needed to be able to get to my seasonal job in a short amount of time and did not want to spend too much money on gas (public transportation was not an option).